 In this age of business process digitization, automation is key.
 It allows organizations to turn time-consuming, tedious tasks into a simple clickable effort.
 For partner relationship management, this is crucial, especially if it is your goal to scale.

 ZINFI enables you to automate programs, processes, policies, and various workflows for your channel.
 You can safely store all your organization’s information and provide unlimited resources for partners.
-Additionally, your organization can customize each partner’s experience based on their specific need, mixing and matching features that are most important.
+Additionally, your organization can customize each partner’s experience based on their specific need, mixing and matching the most important features.

 While most channels are still living in the antiquated world of Excel spreadsheets and manual email updates, let ZINFI help automate these efforts.
 And with 67% of the buyer’s journey moving to digital, it makes sense to implement a tool that can complement the shift and help you to scale effortlessly.